jgmenu/jgmenu/docs/manual/jgmenu-ob.1.md

 CSV.
 If no <*file*> or --cmd=<*cmd*> is specified,
 ~/.config/openbox/menu.xml or /etc/xdg/openbox/menu.xml will be used
 if they exist (giving higher precedence to the former).

+If environment variable `JGMENU_I18N` or config variable `csv_i18n`
+are set, a translation file will be searched for in the specified
+file or directory.
+See `jgmenu_run i18n --help` for further details.

 # OPTIONS